 Emotional acceptance: how accepted the child feels by the parent

 The parent can enter the world of the child only sometimes, and only to a small extent.
 The regular non-availability of the parent, mixed with occasional positive availability and punitive or insensitive handling, means that the parent sends confusing messages to the child.
+For example, the parent may play with the child briefly, but then openly complain to the child is s/he taking up too much time when they have so many other things to do; or the parent may give the child attention, so the child receives their hoped-for love and acceptance, but then this is regularly interrupted by the parent’s angry outbursts or rejecting sarcasm.
 The result is that the child has enough acceptance to cling to the hope of more, and is desperate not to lose it.

 Parent/child relationship: the nature of early interactions between parent and child